 Is oral surgery covered by insurance?

 Possibly, depending on your insurance provider and coverage.
-You should talk to your dental and medical insurance providers to see if your recommended oral surgery is covered.
+You should talk to your dental team in Camby, IN and medical insurance providers to see if your recommended oral surgery is covered.
 It may also be worthwhile to file your claim with both your dental insurance provider and your medical insurance provider, since the surgery may qualify as a medically necessary procedure.